Does Insurance Cover Breast Implants? A Guide

 Key Takeaways

-- Understand the difference between reconstructive and cosmetic surgery: Insurance covers procedures that are medically necessary, such as reconstruction after a mastectomy or to correct a congenital condition.
+• Understand the difference between reconstructive and cosmetic surgery: Insurance covers procedures that are medically necessary, such as reconstruction after a mastectomy or to correct a congenital condition.
 Enhancements done for purely aesthetic reasons, like increasing your cup size, are typically an out-of-pocket expense.

-- Know how complications are handled: While insurance often pays to treat medical issues like an implant rupture or severe capsular contracture, the cost of a new replacement implant is usually your own responsibility.
+• Know how complications are handled: While insurance often pays to treat medical issues like an implant rupture or severe capsular contracture, the cost of a new replacement implant is usually your own responsibility.

-- Partner with your surgeon's office for pre-authorization: The best way to confirm coverage is to work with your surgical team to submit a pre-authorization request.
+• Partner with your surgeon's office for pre-authorization: The best way to confirm coverage is to work with your surgical team to submit a pre-authorization request.
 This involves providing your insurance company with detailed medical records and a letter from your surgeon explaining why the procedure is necessary.

-Will Insurance Cover My Breast Implants?
+Does Insurance Cover Breast Implants?

 One of the first questions many women ask when considering breast implants is about the cost and whether insurance will help.
 The answer really comes down to one key factor: medical necessity.
 If the procedure is considered purely cosmetic (meaning it’s done to change your appearance by choice), insurance almost never covers it.
 However, if your procedure is deemed medically necessary to restore your body's form or function, you have a much stronger case for coverage.
 Let’s break down what this means for you.